0x0FB0/pulsar/README.md

 Release includes major stability improvements and some new features.

-Many thanks to all contributions so far!
+Many thanks for all contributions so far!

 New features:
 - TLD Expansion discovery